dart-lang/language/resources/type-system/flow-analysis.md

 ### Models

-A *variable model*, denoted `VariableModel(declaredType, promotionChain, tested, assigned, unassigned, writeCaptured)`, represents what is statically known to the flow analysis about the state of a variable at a given point in the source code.
+A *promotion model*, denoted `PromotionModel(declaredType, promotionChain, tested, assigned, unassigned, writeCaptured)`, represents what is statically known to the flow analysis about the state of a variable at a given point in the source code.